How to avoid machine learning pitfalls: a guide for academic researchers: How to reliably build models

-Machine learning is a fast-moving field, and it's easy to fall behind the curve and use approaches that other people consider to be outmoded.
-Nowhere is this more the case than in deep learning.
-So, whilst deep learning may not always be the best solution (see \nameref{dnn}), if you are going to use deep learning, then it's advisable to try and keep up with recent developments.
-To give some insight into this, Figure \ref{fig:deeplearningtimeline} summarises some of the important developments over the years.
-Multilayer perceptrons (MLP) and recurrent neural networks (particularly LSTM) have been popular for some time, but are increasingly being replaced by newer models such as \textbf{convolutional neural networks} (CNN) and transformers.
-CNNs (see \cite{li2021survey} for a review) are now the go-to model for many tasks, and can be applied to both image data and non-image data.
-Beyond the use of convolutional layers, some of the main milestones which led to the success of CNNs include the use of rectified linear units (ReLU), the adoption of modern optimisers (notably Adam and its variants) and the widespread use of regularisation, especially dropout layers and batch normalisation --- so give serious consideration to including these in your models.
-Another important group of contemporary models are \textbf{transformers} (see \cite{lin2022survey} for a review).
-These are gradually replacing recurrent neural networks as the go-to model for processing sequential data, and are increasingly being applied to other data types too, such as images \citep{khan2022transformers}.
+Whilst deep learning may not always be the best solution (see \nameref{dnn}), if you are going to use deep learning, then it's advisable to try and keep up with recent developments in this fast-moving field.
+Figure \ref{fig:deeplearningtimeline} summarises some of the important developments over time.
+Multilayer perceptrons (MLP) and recurrent neural networks (particularly LSTM) have been around for some time, but have largely been subsumed by newer models such as convolutional neural networks (CNN) \citep{li2021survey} and \textbf{transformers} \citep{lin2022survey}.
+For example, transformers have become the go-to model for processing sequential data (e.g.\ natural language), and are increasingly being applied to other data types too, such as images \citep{khan2022transformers}.
 A prominent downside of both transformers and deep CNNs is that they have many parameters and therefore require a lot of data to train them.
 However, an option for small data sets is to use \textbf{transfer learning}, where a model is pre-trained on a large generic data set and then fine-tuned on the data set of interest \citep{han2021pre}.
-For an extensive, yet accessible, guide to deep learning, see \cite{zhang2021dive}.
+Larger pre-trained models, many of which are freely shared on websites such as \href{https://huggingface.co}{Hugging Face}, are known as \textbf{foundation models}; see \cite{zhou2023comprehensive} for a survey.
+Whilst powerful, these come with their own set of pitfalls.
+For example, their ability to fully memorise input data is the cause of data security and privacy concerns \citep{li2023privacy}.
+The use of opaque, often poorly documented, training datasets also leads to pitfalls when fitting them into broader ML pipelines (see \nameref{ensemble} for more info) and comparing them fairly with other ML models (see \nameref{fair} and \nameref{community}).
+For an extensive, yet accessible, guide to deep learning, see \cite{zhang2023dive}.